 The surface of the stove is painted with heat-resistant Senotherm paint.
 If the stove is used too vigorously, the painted surface may take-on a greyish tinge.
 It is easily maintained by simply vacuuming the surface with a soft brush attachment and applying two light layers of paint.
-Morsø stoves are painted using a Morsø Original Black (previously called Morsø dark grey) or Morsø grey.
-The paint can be bought in a spray or a can.
+Morsø stoves are painted in Morsø dark grey.
+The touch-up paint is available either as aerosol spray or as regular brush-on.